2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-swa-terraform.md

 Remember, we've only deployed the infrastructure (that is, the Static Web App Azure resource) which is why you'll see a [temporary site]({% post_url /learn/web/static-web-app/explainers/2024-02-01-static-web-app %}#{{ 'How Do I Upload My Web Content to This Site?' | slugify }}) at the URL.
 We're still waiting for our web designer get back to us.

-Oh, and it looks like our web designer just finished the website.
+Oh wouldn't you know?
+It looks like our web designer just finished the website.
+Good timing.
 We'll deploy that to this new Static Web App in the [next post]({% post_url /learn/web/static-web-app/procedures/2024-02-28-static-web-app-local-dev %}).